bentrevett/pytorch-sentiment-analysis/README.md

 # PyTorch Sentiment Analysis

 ## Note: This repo only works with torchtext 0.9 or above which requires PyTorch 1.8 or above.
-If you are using torchtext 0.8 then please use [this](https://github.com/bentrevett/pytorch-sentiment-analysis/tree/torchtext08) branch.
+If you are using torchtext 0.8 then please use [this](https://github.com/bentrevett/pytorch-sentiment-analysis/tree/torchtext08) branch

 This repo contains tutorials covering how to do sentiment analysis using [PyTorch](https://github.com/pytorch/pytorch) 1.8 and [torchtext](https://github.com/pytorch/text) 0.9 using Python 3.7.